josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 - coalition interoperability;
 - logistics over distance;
 - rapidly configurable forces.

 This produces one of the first important historical warnings for the present cluster:
 > **A fall in one category of threat does not necessarily produce a proportional fall in military workload.**

 The workload may instead change shape.

 ---

-## 5. 🧩 1994: Front Line First and the problem of deciding what counts as support
+## 5. 🧩 1994: Front Line First and the Problem of Deciding What Counts as Support

 The 1994 Defence Costs Study, commonly associated with **Front Line First**, sought further efficiencies.
 It also accelerated greater tri-service organisation and joint structures.
 The MOD's own later institutional history identifies the reforms as important to the development of: